Tarantulas and other arachnids

 There are many sources of reliable information, but time-tested The Tarantula Keepers Guide (TKG) by Stanley and Marguerite Schultz has helped thousands of hobbyists with the basics.
 It is worth reading before your first purchase.

-Whether you plan to keep one species or one hundred, spiderlings are generally the most economical investment.
-The main downside is an increase in care requirements versus juveniles and adults of the same species.
-It can take several months to raise a spiderling to the juvenile (Jv) stage.
-Many, including the author, value this opportunity to observe the full life-cycle of a species.
-I am happy to provide customers advice regarding spiderling husbandry.
+Whether you plan to keep one species or one hundred, spiderlings are generally the most economic investment.
+The main downside is slightly increased care requirements versus juveniles and adults of the same species.
+It can take several months to raise a spiderling to the juvenile stage.
+Many, including the author, value these months as an opportunity to observe the full life-cycle of a species.
+We are happy to provide customers advice regarding spiderling husbandry.

 If you decide to purchase larger specimens, possibly to eventually pair with a tarantula already in your possession, you will notice we have different sizes of several species.
 After you have confirmed we have your species, you will want to know size.
 We prefer a single, anterior-posterior leg-span measurement with the spider in it’s most common rest position.
 Depending on instar, leg proportion, and species behavior however, a range measurement may better convey size.
 For example, a tarantula with a 4 cm body could be advertised as being 2″ (legs flexed), 2 1/2″ (legs partially extended), or 3″ (legs fully extended).
 In some cases we report a size range, from legs partially extended to legs fully extended.
 Both of these are necessarily soft endpoints, but they encompass the two methods most US hobbyists use today.
 In the case of spiderlings, length differences in resting positions are very small and perhaps not so useful.
-Our size ranges in the case of spiderlings generally reflect the instar.
+Size ranges in the case of spiderlings generally reflect instar (e.g., 2i – 3i).

-With adult males (AM) we list molt dates when available, to the nearest month in most cases.
+With adult males (AM) we list molt dates when available.
 Knowing when a male is penultimate (subadult (SA)) can be tricky.
 Size can be helpful, but exceptions abound.
 As with males, females sometimes mature at unexpected sizes.
 Upon sexual maturation, young adult females generally have potential to increase in size with further molts.

 Sliding-scale Volume Discount